 There have been a few breakthroughs, notably from Google, that had an exponential impact on the AI industry.
 Even though OpenAI is getting a lot of credit for their latest generative tool, it is thanks to the critical work of multiple companies and organisations that have shared their findings in the past.

-Generative AI systems, mostly referred to as LLM Large Language Models are basically types of neural networks.
+Generative AI systems, and in the case of tools like ChatGPT, that are based on LLM, Large Language Models, are basically types of neural networks.
 To make it simpler, these networks are imitating how a brain works, with sets of neurons each taking on specific tasks / functions and all connected.
 They are like a huge library and a big neural network combined.
 These two components working together can determine the words with the greatest probability of being what you are looking for.
 They are not Artificial General Intelligence (AGI) systems, that can think for themselves or sentient beings they are just extremely good at predicting good content.
 AGI is likely to need completely different models and technology compared to the generative AI systems that are becoming so popular now.